TensorFlow¶

 module load python

-source tfenv/bin/activate
+source tf_env/bin/activate

 python -c 'import tensorflow as tf; print(tf.__version__)'